Change the static IP address of a domain controller

 To change the static IP address of a domain controller

-In the Network Connections dialog box, right-click the appropriate connection, and then click Properties.
+In the Network Connections dialog box, right-click Local Area Connection, and then click Properties.

-In the Connection Properties dialog box, double-click Internet Protocol Version 4 (TCP/IPv4) or Internet Protocol Version 6 (TCP/IPv6).
+In the Local Area Connection Properties dialog box, double-click Internet Protocol (TCP/IP).

-In Default gateway, type the new default gateway.
+In the Default gateway box, type the default gateway.

-In Preferred DNS server, type the address of the Domain Name System (DNS) server that this computer contacts if it has changed.
+In the Preferred DNS server box, type the address of the DNS server that this computer contacts.

-In Alternate DNS server, type the address of the DNS server that this computer contacts if the preferred server is unavailable.
+In the Alternate DNS server box, type the address of the DNS server that this computer contacts if the preferred server is unavailable.

 If an address in the list is no longer appropriate, click the address, and then click Edit.